RobLoach/raylib-physfs/README.md

 ## Usage

 This is a single-file header.
-To use it, define `RAYLIB_PHYSFS_IMPLEMENTATION` in one `.c` source files before including [`raylib-physfs.h`](include/raylib-physfs.h).
+To use it, define `RAYLIB_PHYSFS_IMPLEMENTATION` in one `.c` source file before including [`raylib-physfs.h`](include/raylib-physfs.h).
 You will also have to link the PhysFS and raylib dependencies.

 ### Example